 Examples of White Knight

-There are several examples of white knight instances and some of them are mentioned below:
+There are several examples of white knight instances, and some of them are mentioned below:

-- Nissin Foods: In the year 2007, Nissin Foods came to the rescue Myojo Foods to fend off US hedge fund Steel Partners’ hostile offer of ¥29 billion by offering a higher purchase consideration of ¥37 billion to buy the firm.
+- Nissin Foods: In the year 2007, Nissin Foods came to the rescue of Myojo Foods to fend off US hedge fund Steel Partners’ hostile offer of ¥29 billion by offering a higher purchase consideration of ¥37 billion to buy the firm.

 White Knight in a Hostile Takeover

-Now, let us discuss in more detail how exactly a white knight plays its role in a hostile takeover.
+Now, let us discuss in more detail how a white knight plays its role in a hostile takeover.
 As we have already discussed that a black knight is a company that intends to acquire the target company forcibly, while the white knight is the friendly acquirer.

 - Step 3: Next, once the bid-offer is rejected, Company A resorts to a more hostile approach and attempts to the takeover of Company B’s stake forcibly, such as purchasing majority shares from the open market.

-- Step 4: Next, Company C (white knight) realizes that Company B is under the pressure of hostile takeover by Company A.
+- Step 4: Next, Company C (white knight) realizes that Company B is under the pressure of a hostile takeover by Company A.

 - Step 5: Finally, Company C comes to the rescue of Company B by offering either higher purchase consideration or a better deal term, such as a promise to retain the current management team.
 In this way, Company C acts as the white knight for Company B by saving it from the hostile takeover attempt by Company A.

 This is a guide to White Knight.
-Here we discuss an introduction to White Knight, explanation, examples with steps to use in a hostile takeover.
+Here we discuss an introduction to White Knight, an explanation, and examples with steps to use in a hostile takeover.
 You can also go through our other related articles to learn more –